 Note, too, that Edelweiss is free to use!

 Again, here is a link to an in-depth training page to help you get going.
+We also have a general Order Process Workflow for booksellers.
 You can always contact us, too, at firstname.lastname@example.org if you have questions or would like clarification on anything.

 While all the ordering and business-type stuff needs to happen in Edelweiss proper, we do have a simplified version of Edelweiss for users that aren’t involved in ordering, but prefer to stick to review copies, reviews, and community stuff.
-Edelweiss Community is available by clicking this little guy here:
+Edelweiss Community is available by clicking this little snowflake icon: